Every developer out there tries to write perfect computer software code.

 The Robocup Junior Australia competition has introduced a new Rescue division this year (2017) for a Maze rescue.
 The Maze rescue challenge is much closer to a real life example of a how a rescue robot can save lives.

 Maze rescue does not involve any line following, as real buildings don’t have lines on the ground marking paths to follow.
 The robot must navigate a building, represented by a maze, by identifying walls and working its way around the maze.
 It needs to explore every corridor and room to locate victims wearing Hi-Vis vests (represented by bright colours on the walls) and identify whether a victim is alive or dead (by looking for a heat source).

-This fifth article covers using the Mindsensors EV3 Sensor Multiplexer with the EV3 Basic extensions for Microsoft Small Basic.
+This seventh article covers using the Mindsensors IR Temperature Sensor for EV3 or NXT and Charmed Labs PixyCam (CMUcam5) for Lego with the EV3 Basic extensions for Microsoft Small Basic.